kchiranjewee63/SockHTTP/README.md

 # SockHTTP: An HTTP framework built with sockets

 SockHTTP is an HTTP framework built from socket programming, designed to help developers better understand how HTTP APIs and servers work.

-SockHTTP is an HTTP framework built from socket programming, designed to help developers better understand how HTTP APIs and servers work.
 This project was created for educational purposes and aims to provide a practical demonstration of how HTTP servers and APIs are constructed from the ground up using sockets.
 The framework includes several key features, such as routing, support for HTTP methods, handling HTTP requests and responses, and thread pooling for